And Other Tax-Time Conversation Starters

 Talking taxes with your clients can be tricky—after all, federal and state tax laws can change at any time—but that doesn’t mean you should stay mum on one of homeownership’s great financial advantages.
 Here are just five tax-related topics that could interest your clients:

-- Nearly 8 in 10 US taxpayers get refunds, and the average tax refund in recent years has topped $2,800.
-That’s almost a third of the way toward a 3% down payment on a $300,000 home!
+According to the Internal Revenue Service, the average 2020 tax refund was $2,546.
 Especially for a first-time homebuyer, a tax refund could be a much-needed head start on a nest egg, or it could help them over the finish line.

 Of course, your clients should consult an accountant, attorney, tax professional or other advisor to discuss their particular circumstances prior to making a home purchase or financing decision.